natzar/Stripe-Pad/README.md

   cd stripe-pad
   composer install
 ```
+**Edit config.php** file to match your environment settings.

-Open localhost/stripe-pad from your browser.
-In the first run, your account details and products from your Stripe Account will be gathered and saved in /cache/data.json
+**Open localhost/stripe-pad from your browser**.
+In the first run, cache/data.json won't exist, so your account details and products from your Stripe Account will be gathered and saved in /cache/data.json via webhooks/getStripeDetails.php

+If everything went well you will see your products, if not you will see the error message.

 ## Main components

-### Config.php
-General settings, base urls, stripe credentials

-### Cache
-Data gathered from Stripe is stored in cache/data.json.
+The main index.php includes the theme files defined in config.php, in case cache folder is empty, data will be retrieved from webhooks/stripeGetDetails.php and store the json in cache/data.json right before including index.php file from selected theme, which will receive $stripeData array with all account and product details.

 In case you want to clean cache, just remove the file.

-### Main controller Index.php
-It includes the theme files defined in config.php, in case cache folder is empty,  it retrieves data from webhooks/stripeGetDetails.php and store the json in cache/data.json right before including index.php file from selected theme.

 ### Themes
-The html/css for the landing that will showcase your offerings.
+The front, html/css for the landing that will showcase your offerings are inside /themes folder.
+Each theme uses the $stripeData array that is the result of decoding cache/data.json.
+There are 2 themes to showcase functionality, both use tailwind CDN for the CSS.

-Inside /themes folder.
-$stripeData array is passed to all themes, it is the array to make data from Stripe available to theme files.
+**$stripeData** associative array is passed to all themes, it is the array to make data from Stripe available to theme files.
-- $stripeData['account']: Account details depends on your settings and type of Stripe account
+- $stripeData['**account**']: Account details depends on your settings and type of Stripe account
-- $stripeData['products']: Array with your products
+- $stripeData['**products**']: Array with your products

+Nothing more, from here is up to you.

-### Webhooks
+### Webhooks - Back
-#### stripeGetDetails.php
+To keep it simple, the cache/data.json is all the back the front needs.
+Any data gathered from Stripe will be stored in that file.
+Data from is Stripe is processed via the webhooks.
+No database.

-This file is called by index.php when cache/data.json is not found
+- **stripeGetDetails.php**, this file is called by index.php when cache/data.json is not found, before loading theme's files.

-#### stripeNotifications.php
-Manage notifications from Stripe after setting up a new webhook in your Stripe account.
+- **stripeNotifications.php**, Manage notifications from Stripe after setting up a new webhook in your Stripe account.
 Payment received, subscription creation, invoice paid, ...

-Usage & Customization
+## Usage & Customization

-Once your Stripe account is configured, you can easily retrieve products and other details from your Stripe Account.
-The boilerplate also includes basic checkout functionality and a sample thank-you page.

 You can also customize the look and feel of the front-end as per your need.

-- Clone one of the 2 basic themes inside *themes* folder.
-- Basic themes include Tailwind via CDN, no other CSS or JS
+- Any customization should be done by editing the files directly.
+- If you modify code outside of /themes folder please create a pull request.
+- If you create a new theme, please create a pull request
+- Don't modify basic themes, clon one of them and start your "landing" from there.
+- DebugMode also acts like a switch between Stripe Keys (live/test)
+- Don't modify data.json as it will be overwritten if you ever add new products

 ### In Production

 - Add a webhook from https://dashboard.stripe.com/webhooks to https://yourdomain.com/webhooks/stripeNotifications.php to manage Stripe events.